Spurs Re-Sign Boris Diaw

-SAN ANTONIO (July 15, 2014) – The San Antonio Spurs today announced that they have re-signed forward Boris Diaw.
-Per club policy, terms of the deal were not disclosed.
+SAN ANTONIO (July 12, 2012) – The San Antonio Spurs today announced that they re-signed forward Boris Diaw.
+Per club policy details of the contract were not released.

-An 11-year NBA veteran, Diaw was originally drafted by the Atlanta Hawks with the 21st overall pick in the 2003 NBA Draft.
+A nine-year NBA veteran, Diaw was originally drafted by the Atlanta Hawks with the 21st overall pick in the 2003 NBA Draft.
 He was traded to the Phoenix Suns on Aug.
 19, 2005.
-In his first season with the Suns, Diaw won the 2006 Most Improved Player Award after averaging 13.3 points, 6.9 rebounds and 6.2 assists in 35.5 minutes over 81 games.
+In his first season with the Suns, Diaw won the 2006 Most Improved Player Award, after averaging 13.3 points, 6.9 rebounds and 6.2 assists in 35.5 minutes over 81 games.

 For his career, Diaw has appeared in 680 NBA games, averaging 9.5 points, 4.9 rebounds and 4.0 assists in 30.1 minutes while shooting .492 (2,685-5,457) from the field, .333 (301-904) from three-point territory and .708 (785-1,109) from the foul line.
 He has posted six triple-doubles during his career.
 Diaw has seen action in 53 playoff games, averaging 11.9 points, 5.4 rebounds and 3.9 assists in 32.2 minutes.